zcrayman/tut-rest/1/README.md

 ## Model the orders and order resources

-There are three stages to modeling your RESTful service domain:
+There are three stages to modelling your RESTful service domain:

 * Design your resources.
 What resources do you need to expose to the outside world?
 * Design your URIs.
 How will your resources be publicly addressed?